skeweddata/skeweddata.github.io/_posts/2020-12-28-polling-part-1.md

 ![election_results_zoomed](/images/2020-12-28-polling-part-1/election_results_zoomed.png)

-The vote margin varies due to sampling randomness, as in each simulation (as in reality!) every voter has a less than 100% chance of actually voting.
+The vote margin varies due to sampling randomness, as in each simulation (and like reality) every voter has a less than 100% chance of actually voting.
 But with a million potential voters the electorate this distribution is really small: about 0.1% on either side of the actual result.